AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

 As of AEM 6.3, the key material is stored in the file system and no longer in the repository.

-In order to copy the key material from author to all other instances, it is necessary to :
+In order to copy the key material from author to all other instances, it is necessary to:

 * access the AEM instance, typically an author instance, that contains the key material to copy